 Turn Off the Automatic Pilot

 The part of the mind that keeps shaping experience is something that lies very deep.
-And it’s something we’re often not paying attention to.
+And it’s something we often don’t pay attention to.
 We’re more interested in the effects outside—so interested in things outside that we lose touch with where they come from.
 The part of the mind that shapes things is responsible for things we’re doing right now, and in the past, of course, it was responsible for things we were doing then.
-And what we’re experiencing right now on another level is the combination of all the results of all those choices, all those ideas, all those intentions.
-This is why when you go deep in your meditation, it’s not so much a matter of hiding out or curling up.
+What we’re experiencing right now on another level is a combination of the results of those choices, those ideas, those intentions, past and present.
+This is why, when you go deep in your meditation, it’s not so much a matter of hiding out or curling up.
 You’re going in to find out what is it inside the mind that keeps pushing you to shape this, shape that, fabricate this, fabricate that.

 If you learn how to fabricate things well, it has a good impact inside, outside—it has a good impact all around.
 This is why the practice of meditation is said to be meritorious.
 We don’t usually think about the word “merit” when we come to meditation, but there is a lot of merit in what we’re doing.
 Your mind is like a radio transmitter, sending out energies in all directions, lots of different levels, so you want to make sure that you’re sending out good energy.
 This is the one thing about which you can really be responsible in your life.
 There are a lot of other things you’ve shaped in the past, and it’s beyond your control how they’re going to come back at you.
 But what you’re doing right now can be under your control if you pay a lot of attention.